marlonShawDEV/fmzurb/src/styleguide/index_corp.md

 ### Example on different background colors

-When the form appears on a darker background, add the class `.outline` to invert the borders to white.
-Avoid putting forms inside a container that is red, green or orange to avoid conflicting with error/success messages and primary buttons.
+When the form appears on a darker [background color](#colors), add the class `.outline` to the form to invert the borders to white.
+Avoid putting forms inside containers that are red, green or orange to avoid conflicting with error/success messages and primary buttons.

 ```html
 <form action="#" class="form outline">